WebberZone/better-search/readme.txt

 == Upgrade Notice ==

-= 2.2.2 =
+= 2.2.4 =
-Bug fix release.
+Security fix and change of tracker.
 For details on the update check the changelog and release post on https://webberzone.com